RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-The above code will not compile as `A` is uncopyable and `fun` receives its parameter by
+The above code will not compile as `A` is noncopyable and `fun` receives its parameter by
 value so a copy of `a` should be performed, however, since `fun(a)` is the last access of `a`
 it can be safely moved.

-If such operations would be implemneted in the compiler, the user would have no means
+If such operations would be implemented in the compiler, the user would have no means
 to control the moving of objects.
 DIP1014 proposed a solution for this problem, however
+it leverages the postblit, which is flawed as discussed in DIP 1018 (and in more detail
-it leverages a flawed and soon to be deprecated component: the postblit.
+in the next section) and soon to be deprecated following the implementation of DIP1018.

 ### DIP1014 Issues